MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 ## Step 4 - Deploy content from one stage to another

-Once you have content in a pipeline stage, you can deploy it to the next stage.
-Deploying content to another stage is usually done after you've performed some actions in the pipeline.
-For example, made development changes to your content in the development stage, or tested your content in the test stage.
-A typical workflow for moving content from stage to stage, is development to test, and then test to production.
+Once you have content in a pipeline stage, you can deploy it to the next stage, even if the next stage workspace has content.
+Items with the same name and type are overwritten.
 You can learn more about this process, in the [deploy content to an existing workspace](understand-the-deployment-process.md#deploy-content-to-an-existing-workspace) section.

 To deploy content to the next stage in the deployment pipeline, select the deploy button at the bottom of the stage.